@arkade-os/sdk Documentation - v0.4.21

 );

-Unilateral exit allows you to withdraw your funds from the Ark protocol back to the Bitcoin blockchain without requiring cooperation from the Ark server.
+Unilateral exit allows you to withdraw your funds from the Arkade protocol back to the Bitcoin blockchain without requiring cooperation from the Arkade server.
 This process involves two main steps:

-2. Completing the exit: Spending the unrolled VTXOs after the timelock expires
+2. Completing the exit: Spending the unrolled virtual outputs after the timelock expires

-import { Unroll, OnchainWallet, SingleKey } from '@arkade-os/sdk'
+import { MnemonicIdentity, OnchainWallet, Unroll } from '@arkade-os/sdk'

 // Create an identity for the onchain wallet

-// Create an onchain wallet to pay for P2A outputs in VTXO branches
+// Create an onchain wallet to pay for P2A outputs in virtual output branches

 // OnchainWallet implements the AnchorBumper interface